fourkitchens/lando-d9phpunit/README.md

-This project purpose is so developers who need quick access to Unit testing tools can have an approach to easily do so using Lando.
+This project purpose is so developers who need quick access to Unit testing tools in Drupal 9, can have an approach to easily do so using Lando.

 ## Before starting
-It is worth mentioning that this little project presumes default landoconfiguration is in place, extra work might be done to adapt this repo to some local setups.
+It is worth mentioning that this little project presumes default Lando configuration is in place, extra work might be done to adapt this repo to some local setups.

 ## Install and usage